pirl-unc/isovar-on-mouse-cell-lines-shell-scripts/README.md

 # run-STAR
-Shell script that runs the RNA aligner star
+Shell script that retrives/builds a reference genome using star and aligns RNA sequencing FASTQ files.